Oddlybird/Dancestry/README.md

 -- Will not save over existing trolls if there is already one with that name (appends a number instead)

+-- Can view contents of Ancestral Cave in-program.

 V. 0.1.4: 2019-04-07